Working with benchmarks and vulnerability sources

 Edit or delete a vulnerability source

-On the Vulnerability Benchmarks page, click Edit to edit a vulnerability source or Delete to delete a vulnerability source.
+On the Vulnerability Standards page, click Edit to edit a vulnerability source or Delete to delete a vulnerability source.

 Perform a vulnerability scan and create a report

-- Click Expand to see the details of a vulnerability benchmark and view information about the associated XML file and operating systems.
-Click Create Report to create a new vulnerability report.
+- Click Expand to see the details of a vulnerability standard and view information about the associated XML file and operating systems.
+Click Create to create a new vulnerability report.

 - Click Create & Deploy to run the vulnerability scan.